Generalized Wick theorems in conformal field theory and the Borcherds identity: An Algebraic Formulation of Two-dimensional Chiral Quantum Fields and Their Operator Product Expansions

 \subsection{Operator product expansion}

 Now we present a mathematical formulation of the operator product expansion of the quantum fields.
 As we will see, the Wick formula \eqref{eq:july3_1} is proved to be equivalent to a special case of the Borcherds identity without the assumption of locality (Theorem \ref{th:1}).
 So, in this subsection we introduce the notion of OPE without it \cite{LZ95}.
-When $m \geq 0$, we have $(y-z)^m \big|_{|y|>|z|} =(y-z)^m \big|_{|y|<|z|} = \sum_{i=0}^m {m \choose i} y^i (-z)^{m-i}$, hence \eqref{eq:oct20_1} is written as
+The following argument is essentially the same as those in the proof of Proposition 2.3 in Ref.~\citen{LZ95}, but for the purpose of confirming our notations we present it here.